Virtual machine can use three different networking modes depending on user needs:

 Note: configuring Shared and Host-Only networks is available in Pro and Business Editions in Parallels Desktop Preferences > Network.

-This is the recommended type of networking for the virtual machines, as it does not require any specific configuring and works "out of the box".
-When this networking mode is used your Mac will work as a router for your virtual machine.
+This is the default and recommended network mode for virtual machines, as it does not require any specific configuring and works "out of the box".
+When this networking mode is used Parallels Desktop will work as a virtual router for your virtual machine.
 As a result:

 - Parallels Desktop creates a separate virtual subnet with its own virtual DHCP server running in macOS.

 - A virtual machine belongs to that virtual subnet with its own IP range.

 - A virtual machine is not visible in the real subnet the Mac belongs to.

 - A virtual machine use full Internet access.

 - If Mac is connected to virtual private network - VPN access is automatically shared with virtual machine.

 This network mode is suitable for most of the user needs.

 When this network mode is used, your virtual machine uses a virtualized network interface card with direct access to Internet.
 As a result: